 What causes indoor air pollution?

 Many factors can reduce the quality of indoor air, but ventilation holds a major influence over the air quality of a building.
-If too little air enters a building, contaminants can accumulate.
+If too little air enters indoor environments, air contaminants can accumulate.
 This means a building with poor ventilation will have worse air quality than a building with adequate ventilation.

 While ventilation remains a major influence, other factors can pollute indoor air, including: